 Dr Rohit K Dasgupta

-Dr Rohit Dasgupta is Programme Director and lecturer on the Global Communications and Development programme at the Institute for Media and Creative Industries where he teaches across a range of modules in communication and cultural studies.
+Dr Rohit Dasgupta is Programme Director and Senior Lecturer on the Global Communications and Development programme at the Institute for Media and Creative Industries where he teaches across a range of modules in communication and cultural studies.

 As an ethnographer his work cuts across several disciplines with particular interests in South Asia, queer identities, activism and politics.
 Prior to his current position, he was a lecturer in Global Media at the University of Southampton, an associate lecturer at University of the Arts London, and has also held teaching and research posts at University of Sussex, University of West London and University of Westminster.
 He is currently also an elected councillor in the London Borough of Newham (2018-2022).